Lorentz83/userscripts/GoogleImageDirectLink/README.md

 Google Images direct link
 =========================

+**NOTE**: Since July 2016 this script is unmaintained.
+It is here just for historical purposes and to allow other people fork it.

 **Summary**: This script adds direct links to images and pages in google image search.
 Works in Chrome, Firefox and Opera.
 Please report any bug, I use only